- Rebooting Basics

 Desensitization is behind tolerance, which is the need for greater and greater stimulation to experience the same "high."
 Porn users often escalate to new genres as way to jack up their lagging dopamine.
 Novelty and violated expectations (surprise) increase dopamine.

-This is not a theoretical discussion of desensitization, as two recent brain studies (striatum is part of reward circuit) assessed dopamine signalling in Internet addicts.
+This is not a theoretical discussion of desensitization, as three recent Internet addiction brain studies assessed dopamine signalling in Internet addicts.
 Each measured different aspects of desensitization and found significant difference between Internet addicts and controls.
-In the second one, we had access to the full study, and it specifically states - "watching online pornographies or adult movies".
+In study #2, it specifically states - "watching online pornographies or adult movies".

 - Reduced Striatal Dopamine D2 Receptors in People With Internet Addiction (2011)